The Importance of Calcium

 Roots Shoots & Fruits specialise in plant mineral nutrition and biological organisms, working closely with NZ growers to analyse their leaf tissue tests and prescribe plant nutritional programs to improve crop health and production.

-The supply of calcium may be limited to your plant during a critical growth phase, for a few reasons; Stressful conditions such as drought and very hot weather, winds that dry out plant tissue, soil that contains an abundance of magnesium or potassium which calcium competes for uptake with, excess nitrogen or plants that simply grow too fast for the roots to keep up with the calcium supply.
+The supply of calcium may be limited to your plant during a critical growth phase, for a few reasons; Stressful conditions such as drought and very hot weather, winds that dry out plant tissue, soil that contains an abundance of organic magnesium or potassium which calcium competes for uptake with, excess nitrogen or plants that simply grow too fast for the roots to keep up with the calcium supply.
 And of course, maybe there simply isn’t enough calcium in the soil.
 For these reasons foliar adjunctive calcium applications are critical in horticulture.

 Listed below are some common disorders widely seen in calcium-deficient crops: